menightfury/bloganalyzer/README.md

-# tryingtounderstand
+# Repository for Bloganalyzer
-CSS, Javascript and jQuery used in Bloganalyzer.blogspot.com
+CSS, Javascript and jQuery used in http://bloganalyzer.blogspot.com